home-assistant/home-assistant.io/source/_posts/2016-09-10-notify-group-reload-api-pihole.markdown

 ### {% linkable_title Reload automation rules %}

 This release brings you a huge improvement of the [automation] and [group] handling.
-Both can be reloaded without a Home Assistant restart.
+Both can be reloaded without a Home Assistant restart by calling their new reload services.
 The automations can be controlled directly from the frontend.

 <p class='img'>
   <img src='{{site_root}}/images/screenshots/automation-switches.png' />